TodePond/DreamBerd/README.md

 print(name)! // "Luke"
 ```

-**Please note:** The above code will only demonstrate the syntax highlighting if you have the extension installed.
+**Please note:** The above code will only demonstrate syntax highlighting if you have the extension installed.

 ## Examples